bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

     )
 ```

-A system can belong to any number of sets, adding the configuration from each set it belongs to to its own configuration.
+A system can belong to any number of sets.
+Systems add the configuration from each set they are in to their own configuration.
 Similarly, sets can be nested, allowing you to granularly define a clear set of rules for app-level scheduling patterns.

 These rules must be compatible with each other: any paradoxes (like a system set inside of itself, or a system that must run both before and after a set) will result in a runtime panic with a helpful error message.